≡

 Threats or limiting factors

-In addition to named threats the riparian and wetland habitats required by this species are potentially impacted by urban development, stream channelization, water diversions and other watershed and stream alterations, recreation, and invasion by exotic plant species (Franklin 2005).
+The riparian and wetland habitats required by this species are potentially impacted by urban development, stream channelization, water diversions and other watershed and stream alterations, recreation, grazing, climate change and invasion by exotic plant species.